wilkeraziz/pre-chisel/README.md

 ## Requirements

+I have added a few features to some of the dependencies below, these changes might not yet have made their way upstream, so you might need to download them from my forks.

+* kenlm
 * cdec
-    * You will need some modifications that might not yet have made their way upstream, so you might need this version https://github.com/wilkeraziz/cdec
+* jieba (for Chinese segmentation)

 ## Citation